Loreto College's Ball building pictured on a sunny day.

 • Double sided, black and white printing as standard

-• Removed single use water bottles from meetings
+• Removed single use water bottles from sale in cafeterias

 • Established staff and student Environment Committees